How do I get a Dixie Willow kitten?

 Reservations, deposits and waiting list?

 We accept a very limited number of deposits for upcoming kittens.
 The waiting list deposit is $200 and guarantees your place “in line” for a kitten.
+This also determines the order in which kittens are matched with their new home.
 Once kittens have arrived and are old enough to evaluate, we will work with you to choose the best kitten for your home and family.
-When a specific kitten has been identified and reserved for you, another $200 deposit is due – at this point deposits are non-refundable.
+When a specific kitten has been identified and reserved for you, another $200 deposit is due.
+At this point, deposits are non-refundable.
 If you should choose to delay getting a kitten for some reason, the deposit is transferable in full to a future kitten.
 The balance is due when you pick up your kitten and must be paid in cash.

 What is the price of a kitten and what does it include?

 Show quality (“Show Alter”) kittens start at $1300.

 The price for Pet and Show Alter kittens INCLUDES spay or neuter, microchip, all age-appropriate vaccinations, health/genetic guarantees, and a Tennessee health certificate.
 We also provide a “new kitty” gift bag for each kitten with general information, food and toys your kitten likes.

 We seldom place breeder kittens, and then only with established breeders that we know well.

 Dixie Willow kittens are guaranteed to be free of all parasites as well as negative for FIV and Feline Leukemia.
 We have a 2-year guarantee against FIP and genetic issues other than HCM.
 We have a lifetime guarantee against genetic HCM.

 At what age can I get my kitten?